joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 ## Transporters
 * summary of transporters
-* diverse array of N-rich compounds consistent w/ literature
+* diverse array of N-rich compounds
 * transport of simple and complex sugars
 * nucleotides and vitamins
-  * discuss Sarahi's vitamin auxotrophy idea?
 * other transporters not shown in figure
-* ecological niche
-  * scavenger of cell lysate, exudates/partially degraded plant materials
-  * ecological successful b/c ready to eat whatever comes its way
-* actinorhodopsin also highly expressed - hypothesis: establishes a protein gradient to drive ATP transport
+* actinorhodopsin also highly expressed

 ## Actinorhodopsin (possible Figure 5 or new analysis)
 * among most highly-expressed genes